 If you find yourself facing an unplanned pregnancy, you will need time and space to think about what lies ahead.
 While you may have questions of your own about pregnancy and parenthood, there are also questions that only you can answer–questions you need to ask yourself as you try to make important decisions about what lies ahead.

 - Do I want to have a baby?
 Am I ready to be a parent to raise a child?

 - How much family support will I have, both emotionally and financially?

 - What are my goals and dreams?
-How will these be impacted by my decisions?
+How will my decisions impact these goals and dreams?

 - How will my partner be involved?

 - How will I feel about this decision years from now?
-Can I live with the decisons I am making?
+Can I live with the decisions I am making?
 Do they feel right and fit with my values and beliefs?

 - What kind of support system do I have?
 Who will be there to help me emotionally, physically and financially?

 There are just a few questions you might want to ask yourself.
 But while this decision is yours to make, it’s a good idea to find support from others as well.
 You can talk to a parent or other trusted adult–maybe a relative, teacher, or counselor–to get information and advice.
 If you have a regular healthcare provider, he or she can help you understand your options, or you can search for a local family planning clinic by entering your zip code in the box below.